CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 How does CBD compare to methylphenidate and atomoxetine?

 This isn't a "who's better" comparison, as CBD isn't a treatment for ADHD.
 However, it's important to understand the pharmacological profiles.
 In a 2018 Cochrane meta-analysis, methylphenidate reduced ADHD symptoms in 60-80% children and adults with moderate to large effect sizes (Cochrane Library, 2018).
-Atomoxetine has slightly lower efficacy, but its lack of addiction potential makes it preferred in many guidelines.
+Atomoxetine has slightly lower efficacy, but the lack of addiction potential makes it preferred in many guidelines.

-Comparison of security profiles
+Comparison of safety profiles

 Does this mean CBD is "better"?
 No. Safer doesn't mean more effective.
 Methylphenidate and atomoxetine have dozens of RCTs confirming their effectiveness in ADHD alone.
 CBD has hypotheses and anecdotal evidence.
 The choice depends on the goal of the therapy.
 If the goal is simply to improve concentration and executive function, stimulants win hands down.
 If the goal is to support comorbidity, CBD comes into play.